Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As far as the lint - All of the expensive towels I have bought shed lint everywhere.
 What a mess!

 don't use fabric softener,instead use an equivalent amount of white vinegar in the place of the softener.

 I have heard this tip many times.

 If you are not using fabric softener, have the towels been washed several times to remove any fabric finish used in their manufacture?
 However, I think that the word 'algodon' is spanish for cotton.
-If the tag uses that word, the towels are probably either made or sold in a spanish speaking country.
-However, the content is no different from those labeled 'cotton'.

 Try the vinegar, if that fails to help, take them back to the store!

 I also bought new towels that are non-absorbent.
 The tag indicates "100% ring spun cotton".
 Does anyone know what that means?
 I have washed them using vinegar in the last rinse and have never used fabric softener sheets on them.
 But they are still not absorbent after several washings.
 I like the idea of putting the vinegar in the Downey ball - thanks!

 Is the type of towel velour vs loop?
 I found velour difficult to absorb water.

 Although I love all the beautiful colored towels out there, I have found that my white (or bleachable light colored) towels get rid of their lint problem quicker.
 Just a quick mention, I have read on some websites that residual vinegar can corrode the washer.